JRoush/COEF-Advanced-Example/Readme.txt

-The 'COEF Advanced Example' plugin demonstrates the same concepts as the Basic example plugin:
+The 'COEF Advanced Example' plugin demonstrates the same concepts as the Basic and Intermediate example plugins.
--   "1 loader, 2 submodule" project structure
+In addition, it illustrates:
--   Loading ExportInjector to enable dynamic linking to Oblivion.exe & TESConstructionSet.exe
+-   Loading & linking to the COEF Components library
--   Loading a submodule and communicating with it via LoadLibrary() and GetProcAddress()
--   Separating the execution of script commands from the extraction & validation of arguments
--   The basic layout for DllMain() & CWinApp
--   Basic useage of the OutputLog utility
+-   Implementation of a new Form type using the ExtendedForm component, including:
-However, the intermediate example also demonstrates:
--   Organizing the execution of script commands into a 'submodule interface', along with functions useful for communicating with the submodule.
+    -   defining and registering an ExtendedForm object
+    -   Patching the vtbls to fill in the gaps where COEF has not yet defined methods
+    -   overriding the Copy, Compare, & GetFormType methods properly
--   Forwarding debugging output to the CSE console and parsing commands entered by the user
+    -   overriding the LoadForm and SaveFormChunks methods to serialize the form
--   Segregating common or bulky code (script command definitions, plugin version info) into seperate files
+    -   overriding the various dialog-related methods to implement a dialog interface in the CS
+-   Registering a listener event in the main CS window proc using the EventManager component
--   Serializing plugin data to & from the OBSE cosave
+-   Adding a menu item to the main CS window

 Requirements for Developers:
 ============================